nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ---

 SalesNote is a **desktop app for tailors, optimized for use via a Command Line Interface** (CLI), suitable for fast typists.
-SalesNote aims to help tailors simplify their administrative tasks, with the main features of the application split between helping to manage:
+SalesNote aims to help tailors simplify their administrative tasks, with the main features split between helping to manage:
 * Client Information (e.g. Contact details, measurements, notes)
 * Tasks to be done
 * Sales orders and accounts

-This is a user guide aimed at helping all users of the application; both new and experienced.
+This is a user guide aimed at helping all users of SalesNote; both new and experienced.
 The table of contents below lists all the available commands, and the link will bring you to a quick overview for more information on the given command.
 Newer users hoping to quickly get started can refer to the "quick start", in the first section of the user guide below.